The coaching industry can seem shade at times with sharks in the water

 It’s a nasty, manipulative business from the angle that I saw things.

-Before I get ahead of myself and have you getting your daggers out looking for these “coaches”, let me say this: I truly believe there are a lot of incredible and knowledgeable coaches and life coaches out there that are making an honest effort to help people and make a bigger impact on the world.
+Before I get ahead of myself and have you getting your daggers out looking for blood, let me say this: I truly believe there are a lot of incredible and knowledgeable coaches and life coaches out there who are making an honest effort to help people and make a bigger impact on the world.
 I really do.

 But…